-Come Help on a March Weekend or During the Week
+Come Help Trench on a July Weekend or During the Week!

 Hey intrepid weed/bamboo controllers!

 Greetings all.
 I hope this finds you and yours safe and well.
 The back yard bamboo clearance is progressing nicely!
 Many thanks to the Bodhisattva who separated the concrete and stones and stacked them.
 (You can see the difference in the before/after pics).
 Now Mako will be able to take what she needs.
 The main debris pile has been chopped into manageable pieces and is ready for bagging.
 Wendy and Nick’s magic blue bagging shoot really helps (pic).
 I don’t know the day for yard trimming pickup but I’m assuming bags and the plastic garbage pails can be dragged to the curb.
 There are some bags there already.

 There are still a few bamboo stumps that need to be removed or cut down to ground level.
 But very few.

 A bit of raking to fill in the holes and Sherry can begin her grass planting… perhaps by Sunday.

 Wishing wellness, calm, and gratitude for our interconnectedness!

 Bill Harnew was deputized to lead the team tomorrow since I am sheltering in place with my family in CA. Not sure when I’ll be flying back to Austin.

 Bill plans on being there at noon on Sunday.
 He will make the call if it is still raining.

 Covid-19 procedures – please use gloves when sharing tools and maintain six feet distance.